A binary options strategy or trading system consists of 2 core components.

 Even well researched and timely trades that have a positive expectation sometimes lose.
 That is why we get 80% payout if we win.
 For that reason you should exercise bankroll management and only invest a small % of your bankroll in any 1 binary option.

 If you invest 10% of your bankroll you can only go on a losing streak 10 trades long before you go bust so that would normally be considered too high.
-2%-5% is reasonable but it depends on your own risk tolerance and confidence of your selections.
+2%-5% is reasonable but it depends on your own risk tolerance and confidence.

-If you enjoy the risk and are very confident in your trades 5% or more could be appropriate.
-If you are not sure about your selections and have a low tolerance for risk 2% or less could work for you.
+If you enjoy the risk and are very confident in your selections then 5% or more could be appropriate.
+If you are not sure about your selections and have a low tolerance for risk then 2% or less could work for you.

 What you don’t want to do is increase your stake after losing options to chase your losses unless you have a stop loss or are willing to lose your bankroll.
 This would be gambling not investing.